 Lawmakers focused on these items because they are “associated with a high level of deforestation across the world,” Antoine Oger, research director at the Institute for European Environmental Policy, a Brussels-based think tank, told The Parliament.
 “That is one of the main environmental impacts that we are facing at the moment.”

-The Commission has tasked the institute with providing an impact assessment of the law, including the possibility of expanding the list of products it covers.
+The institute won the Commission's public procurement procedure to provide it with an impact assessment of the law, including the possibility of expanding the list of products it covers.
 These findings are to be published in the spring.

 How is the EUDR supposed to work?